theDavidBarton/puppeteer-daily-menu-scraper/README.md

-# Puppeteer examples
+# Puppeteer Daily Menu Scraper

 A sandbox repository for **Puppeteer** (pptr), the NodeJs library made by GoogleChromeLabs to interact with webapps and browser components through headless Chrome.

+Currently the project's main js contains one headless Chrome instance with multiple async functions scraping daily and weekly menus (Monday to Friday) of restaurants from downtown of Budapest (Hungary).
+So far the scrapers are diverse: (1) harvests facebook posts for images, then OCR their content; (2) OCR menus uploaded in jpg image and table format; (3) scrape regular restaurant websites and get content via DOM and also scraping facebook post texts based on regex patterns.
+The final output is stored in JSON and posted to slack via webhooks.

 The actual version of pptr is v1.16.0

 ### What can you find here?

 - scraping daily menus and print the output with webhooks to slack;
-- scraping images and retrieve their content with OCR;
+- scraping facebook images and retrieve their content with OCR;
-- some fun NodeJs apps powered by data scraped from the web;
-- automated user flows (e2e testing) with pptr and jest;
-- try out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).
+- trying out the experimental [Puppeteer-Firefox](https://aslushnikov.github.io/ispuppeteerfirefoxready/).

 ### Install packages

 Node v7.6.0 or greater is needed to run the scripts in this repo.
-And v8.9.4 or greater to run puppeteer with Firefox.
+And v8.9.4 or greater to run puppeteer with Firefox. *Note:* ESlint has issues with some older Node versions.

 `yarn install` the project (everything is added as devDependencies in [package.json](/package.json))

 ### Environment variables

-Create your own API key and put in a file `app.env` (gitignored) in the root folder:
+Create your own API key and put in a file `app.env` (gitignored) in the root folder.
+The same applies for the webhook urls for slack.

 ```shell_session
 # create your API key here: https://ocr.space/ocrapi#free